moustafabessar/-Ultrasonic-module-programming/README.md

 3- I used timer0 to send trigger while i used input capturing with interrupt of timer1 to read the echo signal width from sensor.

-4- There is error up to 2cm.
+4- There is an error up to 2cm.